Jiimboeq2/RI-Testing/readme.md

-Download the RI Work In Progress Test Files and place them in InnerSpace\Scripts\RI\ZoneFiles folder.
+Download the Test Files and place them in InnerSpace\Scripts\RI\ZoneFiles folder.

 To start a quest from ZoneFiles, type 'RI_Runinstances Quest-QuestName'.